-The Middle East, a key market for advanced fighter jets, may soon have a new player if reports of Iran planning to buy the Russian Su-35E ‘Super Flanker’ are anything to go by.
+The Middle East, a key market for advanced fighter jets, could soon have a new player if reports that Iran is planning to buy the Russian Su35E “Super Flanker” is anything to rely on.

-The Su-35SEs were originally intended for Egypt, However, the US threatened sanctions against Egypt under Countering America’s Adversaries Through Sanctions Act (CAATSA).
-Thus nearly 15 ready-to-fly Su-35SEs could be delivered to Iran by early next year
+The Su-35SEs were originally destined for Egypt, however, the United States threatened sanctions against Egypt under the Countering America’s Adversaries Through Sanctions Act (CAATSA).
+Thus, nearly 15 flight-ready Su35SEs could be delivered to Iran by early next year.